 - Owners looking for an indoor dog

-Breed History ♜
+Saint Bernard Breed History ♜

-Personality Traits & Trainability ★
+Saint Bernard Personality Traits ★

 At their best, the Saint Bernard is a living tribute to the term “gentle giant”.
 They are a calm, patient breed, and will remain loyal to a loving Owner ’til the very end.
 While a Saint Bernard puppy will whiz around your home like a furry pinball, an adult will usually maintain a calm and relaxed demeanour.
 They read emotional cues like they’re flash cards, and will make it their goal to cheer you up.
 They’re also attuned to the needs of children, and will gladly take on the role of “furry ward”.
 Just be careful with toddlers; the Saint Bernard can grow so large they may bowl over smaller humans by mistake!

 All of this gentle sensitivity has a flip side, however.
 The Saint Bernard depends on constant companionship to feel loved and fulfilled.
 If they’re left on their own for a period of several hours or more, they’ll come to feel depressed or destructive.
-To ensure they don’t develop destructive habits, always leave them with a family member or Dog Sitter when you’re out.
+To ensure they don’t develop destructive habits, always leave them with a family member or Pet Sitter when you’re out.

-Living Conditions ⌂
+Exercise Requirements & Living Conditions ⌂

+Now, how about living conditions?
 While the Saint Bernard doesn’t require a large amount of space to roam, they do occupy a large amount of space.
 As such, they can come to feel cramped and agitated in more confined quarters.